 If you are a relentless advocate of social sharing buttons, get ready to have your beliefs decimated.
-If you are one of those who scoff every time the internet is subjected to the ‘add social sharing widget to eCommerce product page’ advice, this is the moment when you say ‘I told you so’.
+If you are one of those who scoff every time the internet is subjected to the ‘add social sharing widget to eCommerce product page’ advice about getting conversions, this is the moment when you say ‘I told you so’.
 And for everyone else, the following A/B test case study will prove to be terribly insightful.

 Taloon.com is a Finland-based hardware eCommerce store that sells plumbing, electrical, gardening, among other construction material.